CP-TSAI/NTUST-Computer-Vision/Shape from Silhouette/README.md

 #### Method

-- First we assume the 3D object is located in the workspace:
+- Firstly, we assume the 3D object is located in the workspace:
 **-50 < x < 50**;
 **-50 < y < 50**;
 **-10 < z < 90**;

+- Secondly, we can use the properties of the *binary image*: **pixel 0 is black, pixel 256 is white**.

+- Third, we project each point in the 3D workspace to 2D images, if a point can be projected in the white region, then it's the target point.

+- Finally, output all the target point set, and print them out, we can have the 3D model!

 - There are 4 data sets (“Eagle”, “Bunny”, “Teapot”, and “Venus”), each set has 8 silhouette images.
 (Take the “Eagle” for example.)